 Why go to Oncology specific massage therapist?

 Oncology Massage Training Australia has specific techniques that are internationally practised - you know whenever you meet someone with this qualification you're going to get a consistent treatment.
 We work with the knowledge of the latest research in touch therapy for cancer, with safety regarding lymph node removal and radiotherapy so you're less at risk of oedema and aim to create an undemanding atmosphere where you can be completely relaxed, warm and safe.

 If you go to a therapist and you don't disclose you've had cancer, the potential is that they could overstress your affected lymph nodes and you could develop oedema, an irreversible condition, or you could suffer from soreness or fatigue for days afterward.
 Oncology Massage 'inches forward' so we don't leave you feeling worse when you get off of the table that when you got on it!

 Do I have to remove clothing?

 It all depends on how you feel on the day.
-If you'd prefer to remain clothed, we can do a sequence of holds over your body or your hands and feet.
+If you'd prefer to remain clothed, we can do most massage movements, or a sequence of holds over your body or your hands and feet.
 If you're comfortable lying on the table, we can proceed with a regular massage but can cater it to how you feel - alternatively we can adjust massage to a seated position if necessary.